18 Top-Rated Weekend Getaways in the Northeast

 3. Cape Cod, MA

-A favorite getaway destination, Cape Cod has been a popular vacation spot for decades, especially during summer.
+A favorite weekend getaway destination in the Northeast, Cape Cod has been a popular vacation spot for decades, especially during summer.
 This section of Massachusetts is filled with maritime charm, world-class restaurants, and one-of-a-kind shops sprinkled throughout the area.
 Separated from the mainland by the Cape Cod Canal, the entire landscape is edged with miles of beautiful coastline.

 Although the main draw is the Cape Cod National Seashore and its impeccable beaches, there are many additional options for fun things to do in Cape Cod.
 Galleries filled with the work of local artists dot the adorable small towns.